Nikon B500 vs Olympus E-M5 III

 It is notable that the E-M5 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The B500 does not feature such a mic input.

 The E-M5 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the B500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the B500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the B500 was succeeded by the Nikon B600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the B500 and E-M5 III can be found, respectively, in the Nikon B500 Manual (free pdf) or the online Olympus E-M5 III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon B500 and the Olympus E-M5 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.